Guest Post by Karim Iliya: a Photographer’s Perspective of Komodo

 For 10 days between Bali and Komodo, me and my companion Akasha, lived on the “Adelaar” a black and red sailboat that reminded me of a pirate ship.
 From the Adelaar the little dingy boat took us to the edge of the reef.
 The dive master flashed an “ok” sign to me and my companion, and we rolled backwards off the side of the little boat.
 With my camera in one hand, I pushed the deflate button on my scuba diving vest to release the air, and sank down into the depths.
 Almost immediately, we were flying across the reef, the current pulling us faster than a bicycle.
 There was no sense in fighting it.
 Moving at great speeds, I watched as fish, and turtles zipped past me, sheltered from the fast moving water by rocks and coral mounds.
 For about 10 minutes I enjoyed this sensation, staying close to my companion and watching the world go by.
 All of a sudden, it was as if someone had applied the brakes, and we just stopped and it was very calm.
 We were in a special place where two currents collided.
 In this small area, there would be no movement.
 Free to wander the reef, I watched little shrimps, and clown fish who hide among poisonous anemone that seem to dance in the water.

 About 15 minutes later, I looked up from the direction we came, and I saw a strange sight.
 There were thousands of shiny white object, suspended in the blue water, flashing like snowflakes in the sun, and then some of them began to move.
-Some swirled into the depths, others moved to the side, and some vibrated back and fourth.
+Some swirled into the depths, others moved to the side, and some vibrated back and forth.
 I looked in confusion for a time, and then I realized what it was.
 They were bubbles, left behind many minutes ago.
 The same ones I had in my lungs.
 Bubbles which normally float quickly to the surface, and yet here, in this strange place where the currents meet, they were held in place, trapped in the blue.
 The downward currents were stronger than the bubble’s desire to reach the sky.
 Here was something I never thought possible taking place in front of me.
 I could see how currents moved.
 I watched as thousands of little bubbles revealed the movement of the water around them, twisting and turning, falling into the depths, rising and moving as light beams danced in the blue.

 Strapped to my back is a tank of air, enough for me to explore the underwater depths for a little more than an hour.
 My fins allow me to move in any direction.
 My watch is my computer.
 It tells me my depth, time and other important measurements, I am even armed with a knife for combat or to help animals escape from fishing line.
 And my camera, which allows me to photograph the fascinating things I find.
 As I go deeper the colors disappear and all that is left is blue, and as I float along the landscape full of strange aliens, I cannot help feeling like an astronaut exploring an ocean in space.